alchitry/alchitry.github.io/content/tutorials/serial-interface.md

 You should now be able to build your project and load it on the board.

-Click the terminal icon in the toolbar and select _Serial Terminal_ from the dropdown.
+Click the terminal icon labeled "Tools" in the toolbar and select _Serial Terminal_ from the dropdown.

 The _Device_ dropdown shows all the detected boards.
 Make sure your board is plugged in and selected.